Oven Thermometers

 Also Recommended: KT Thermo 3-Inch Analog Dial Thermometer

 Even though the oven thermometer we rated as our number one choice is the best oven thermometer available, we understand that not everyone may want to use it.
-After all, that digital thermometer does require probes to be placed into the food being cooked, so it can be said more accurately that it actually measures the temperature of the food and not the actual interior of the oven.
-For anyone who would rather have a reading of the oven’s interior temperature, we would like to recommend this model.
-It doesn’t cost a whole lot, is extremely accurate, and is designed to provide many years of use to just about any kitchen.
-It’s a thermometer that might even outlast the oven that it’s used in.
+However, for anyone who would rather have a reading of the oven’s interior temperature, we would like to recommend this model.
+It doesn’t cost a whole lot, is extremely accurate, and it can provide many years of use to just about any kitchen.

-This thermometer is capable of measuring oven temperatures from 100 to 600-degrees Fahrenheit, so consumers always know the exact temperature of their oven.
-It also has a hook that swivels, so it can be read from several different angles, if necessary.
-What we liked best of all about this oven thermometer, however, was that it was extremely well made.
-It was constructed out of stainless steel and had an oven resistant glass lens that never clouded over.
+This thermometer is capable of measuring oven temperatures from 100 to 600-degrees Fahrenheit.
+It also has a hook that swivels, so you can read it from several different angles, if necessary.
+What we liked best of all about this oven thermometer, however, was that it was extremely well-made.
+The stainless steel construction and oven resistant glass lens means that it never clouds over.
 Overall, we think that this oven thermometer is a great one, especially for consumers who don’t want to spend a lot of money on a thermometer.

 What we liked about it